Karytonn/prefbvgwificonect/readme.md

-## Page of sucessfull wifi conect for free hotspot
+## Page of sucessfull Wi-Fi conect for free hotspot.